markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-send-notification/readme.md

 ### Environment Variables

 The variables EMAIL_RECIPIENT and EMAIL_FROM need to be declared as Environment Variables and defined in the Lambda Function console.
 These should point to the _recipient_ of your emails and the _from_ addresses respectively.
+Remember that the EMAIL_FROM address [needs to be verified in SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

-In addtion you'll need to define the process.env.S3_URL_PREFIX environment variable.
+You'll also need to define the process.env.S3_URL_PREFIX environment variable.
 This points to the S3 region where your bucket is located.
 For example mine is set to 'https://s3-eu-west-1.amazonaws.com/'.

-Remember that the EMAIL_FROM address [needs to be verified in SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

 ### Upload to AWS